Cider is a beverage made from apples.

 - Cider seems to have several notes of taste in it, while juice has the same consistent taste from the first moment it enters your mouth till when you swallow;

 - Cider always seems to have a bit of a tang or almost carbonated taste on your tongue, as though it is just on the edge of fermenting;

-- Apple Cider is usually unpasteurized.
+- Some apple cider is sold unpasteurized, typically that sold at farm gate.
 Not only is juice pasteurized, it goes beyond that and is “heat treated” to make it shelf stable.
-So, while Cider remains “raw juice”, apple juice is a cooked juice;
+So, while cider remains “raw juice”, apple juice is a cooked juice;

 Literature & Lore

 Comes from Middle English “sidre”, from the Anglo-Saxon “seider.”
 During the Middle English period, it could mean something made from fruits other than just apples.